Last Updated 1.16.2018

-I look at people’s websites is a big part of what I do for a living.
-I can almost always spot mistakes that if improved upon, will lead to better results (including my own website, believe me…).
+Looking at people’s websites is a big part of what I do for a living.
+I can almost always spot areas that, if improved upon, will lead to better results (including my own website, believe me…).

-But talking to other people about their websites is a touchy business.
-Unless they’ve hired me to perform a website evaluation and asked for my advice, I can’t just approach somebody and say:
+But talking to other people about their websites is a touchy business… unless they’ve hired me to perform a website review and asked for my advice, I can’t just approach somebody and say:

 “Hey man, I looked at your website!
 Did you know that if you did XYZ differently you would get so many more customers?”